warmcat/gitohashi/README.md

  - you must serve that dir somehow over HTTP so the client browser can get at the rest of the assets mentioned in the HTML.
-(The HTML is provided directly by libjsongit2 in sandwich mode, but the other assets are collected by the client browser over HTTP).
-The provided HTTP template assumes it's served from the same server at the virtual path "/git/_gitohashi", but you can change that as needed.
+(The HTML is provided directly by gitohashi in sandwich mode, but the other assets are collected by the client browser over HTTP).
+The provided HTTP template assumes it's served from the same server at the virtual path `/git/_gitohashi`, but you can change that as needed.

 Caching policy in your HTTP server for the assets can be relaxed, since they will normally only change when gitohashi it updated.